NB. At certain times of year this room, and MB227 & MB231 are used as Library 2 study space, or exam rooms.

 NB. some new rooms have a mic [Mute] button on the touch panel, otherwise the volume is fixed.

-These mics are primarily used for Aston Replay recordings (but is also available to other applications, such as Skype).
+These mics are primarily used for Aston Replay recordings (but is alternatively available to other applications, such as videoconferencing).
 The UB1 is an omni-directional boundary microphone, that uses a flat surface to enhance the sound pickup.

 A document camera that can display and zoom in on papers, books, and other 3D objects.
 There is usually a separate source selection button to display on the room screen/s.